maxmind/libmaxminddb/doc/libmaxminddb.md

 The `has_data` member is true if data was found for a given lookup.
 See `MMDB_get_value()` for more details.
-If this member is false then none of the other values in the struct are meaningful.
+If this member is false then none of the other values in the structure are meaningful.

-The union at the beginning of the struct defines the actual data.
+The union at the beginning of the structure defines the actual data.
 To determine which union member is populated you should look at the `type` member.
 The `pointer` member of the union should never be populated in any data returned by the API.
 Pointers should always be resolved internally.

 The `data_size` member is only relevant for `utf8_string` and `bytes` data.